0ctobat/octobat-beanie.js/README.md

 # [Beanie](https://www.octobat.com/products/beanie)

-Beanie is a tool that makes you able to integrating Stripe easily with the [SCA compliance requirements](https://stripe.com/en-fr/guides/strong-customer-authentication).
+Beanie is a tool that helps you integrating Stripe easily with the [SCA compliance requirements](https://stripe.com/en-fr/guides/strong-customer-authentication).
 We’ve added our sales tax (VAT, GST, Sales Tax) calculation layer on top.
-So, if you need to collect payments quickly without struggling with Stripe API calls and tax management, you may have to need Beanie.
+So, if you need to collect payments quickly without struggling with Stripe API calls and tax management, you should use Beanie.

 **You can see a demo of Beanie running in test mode on [the Octobat website](https://octobat.com/products/beanie).**